Ribocentre-switch/Ribocentre-switch.github.io/docs/Glutamine.md

     <timelineli class="day">
      <div class="events">
-       <p >These glutamine riboswitches binding glutamine enhance the expression of IF17</p>
+       <p >These glutamine riboswitches binding glutamine inhibit the expression of glutamine synthetase by enhancing the expression of IF17</p>
        <div class="date"><a href="https://pubmed.ncbi.nlm.nih.gov/30085248/" target="_blank">2018</a><sup>[3]</sup></div>
      </div>
     </timelineli>